 But boy, was I wrong.
 Honestly, it wasn’t that I have never been a fan of Indian food, I just never gave it a chance.
 16 days of traveling through Rajasthan and some of the worst experiences of my life left me scarred and full of antibodies against anything having remotely to do with India.
 But that’s another story because it’s never too late to change your mind especially if it means trying out new stuff.
 Also, I’m quite easy to convince when food is involved, so here we go.
-The successful Indian restaurant Dishoom has opened up their fifth location in London, Dishoom Kensington!
+The successful Indian restaurant Dishoom has opened up its fifth location in London, Dishoom Kensington!

 Inspired by Art Deco and Bombay in the 30ies, the restaurant on Derry Street feels once again like traveling back in time.
-Bold colors and patterns, brass details and great music make great atmosphere, cherishing the golden age of Bombay jazz.
+Bold colors and patterns, brass details and great music make a great atmosphere, cherishing the golden age of Bombay jazz.

-You can come to Dishoom for breakfast, lunch and dinner.
-There’s a wide variety of vegan dishes, hence even an own vegan breakfast menu that offers vegan lassis, date banana porridge and vegan house granola with oats, seeds, cashews, almonds, pistachios and cinnamon roasted in coconut oil served with fruits and coconut yoghurt.
+You can come to Dishoom for breakfast, lunch, and dinner.
+There’s a wide variety of vegan dishes, hence even an own vegan breakfast menu that offers vegan lassis, date banana porridge and vegan house granola with oats, seeds, cashews, almonds, pistachios and cinnamon roasted in coconut oil served with fruits and coconut yogurt.
 If you’re not necessarily into vegan, don’t worry because their Bacon & Egg Naan will get you sorted!